fabianosantosnet/rep-htmly/themes/clean-custom-fs/README.md

     > cleancustomfs.show.author (bool) - set true to show the author's name
     > Folder lang contain translation in pt_BR and en_US.
 Create your own.

-  V1.1
+  v1.1
-  Included static subpages support
+    - Included static subpages support
-  New Widget Counter (works only if you disable cache = Config->Performance->Disable Cache - set Yes) New Custom Widget - add HTML, CSS and JS or use external source (e.g. embeded content) More social links
+    - New Widget Counter (works only if you disable cache = Config->Performance->Disable Cache - set Yes)
+    - New Custom Widget - add HTML, CSS and JS or use external source (e.g. embeded content)
+    - Other social links

   For more information read README file

 ## Compatible
 - Minimum HTMLy v2.7.x